biorack/labkey_deploy/README.md

   - If `NEW_DOWNLOAD` is set to 1, you should see the LabKey software curl download.
   - Then you should see the docker image get built, tagged, and pushed.
 Navigate to the NERSC registry's [metabolomics project directory](https://registry.nersc.gov/harbor/projects/69/repositories/lims%2Flabkey%2Fcommunity) and ensure your tagged image is present.
+  - Note on July 26, 2024: An error occured during the docker build phase that was solved by changing the GID and UID for mamba from 1000 to 999.
+If this occurs in the future, you made need to change to another value.

 ### Backup/Restore Image